albhandari/NoteOfZeal/test.md

 # NotesOfZeal
 Lean, advanced, and easy to use note taking program.

+Ayyy juju on da beat
-This is a different test file (another file)
+This is a another test file